Albert Robles

-Albert Robles is an American politician who has been California's senior Latino elected official since November 1991 and the former Mayor of Carson, California.
-When first elected in 1991 he was California's youngest person to hold public office.
-A member of the Democratic Party, Robles was elected mayor in 2015 to fill a vacancy and re-elected in 2016.
-Previously, he was a member of the Carson City Council.
-Robles is also a seven-term board member for the Water Replenishment District of Southern California, although his dual elected offices are the subject of a legal challenge.
+Albert Robles is an American politician of the Democratic Party who has served as a local elected official 1992-2020 representing Carson, California, culminating as mayor of the city 2015-2020.
+When first elected in 1992 he was California's youngest person to hold public office.
+Prior to his appointment as mayor, he served on the Carson City Council.
+Robles has also served the Water Replenishment District of Southern California, at times concurrently with his service on the Carson city council.
+The concurrent service has been the subject of a legal challenge.

 Biography

 Robles was born in the Mexican state of Sonora in 1969, but grew up in the city Carson, CA.

 Education

 Robles earned a dual Bachelors from the University of Colorado at Boulder, a Juris Doctor degree from the UC Berkeley School of Law and a master's degree from the University of Southern California, where he was a USC Merit Scholarship recipient.